awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environment-platform-update-managed.md

 # Managed Platform Updates<a name="environment-platform-update-managed"></a>

-Elastic Beanstalk regularly releases [platform updates](using-features.platform.upgrade.md) to provide fixes, software updates and new features\.
+AWS Elastic Beanstalk regularly releases [platform updates](using-features.platform.upgrade.md) to provide fixes, software updates, and new features\.
 With managed platform updates, you can configure your environment to automatically upgrade to the latest version of a platform during a scheduled [maintenance window](#environment-platform-update-managed-window)\.
 Your application remains in service during the update process with no reduction in capacity\.
 Managed updates are available on both single\-instance and load\-balanced environments\.

 **Note**
-This feature isn't available on [Windows Server platform configurations](https://docs.aws.amazon.com/elasticbeanstalk/latest/platforms/platforms-supported.html#platforms-supported.net) that use IIS versions earlier than IIS 8\.5\.
+This feature isn't available on [Windows Server platform versions](https://docs.aws.amazon.com/elasticbeanstalk/latest/platforms/platforms-supported.html#platforms-supported.net) earlier than version 2 \(v2\)\.

 You can configure your environment to automatically apply [patch version updates](#environment-platform-update-managed-versioning), or both patch and minor version updates\.
 Managed platform updates don't support major version updates, which can introduce changes that are backward incompatible\.

-When you enable managed platform updates, you can also configure AWS Elastic Beanstalk to replace all instances in your environment during the maintenance window, even if a platform update isn't available\.
+You can also configure Elastic Beanstalk to replace all instances in your environment during the maintenance window, even if a platform update isn't available\.
 Replacing all instances in your environment is helpful if your application encounters bugs or memory issues when running for a long period\.

+On environments created on November 25, 2019 or later using the Elastic Beanstalk console, managed updates are enabled by default whenever possible\.
+Managed updates require [enhanced health](health-enhanced.md) to be enabled\.
+Enhanced health is enabled by default when you select one of the [configuration presets](environments-create-wizard.md#environments-create-wizard-presets), and disabled when you select **Custom configuration**\.
+The console can't enable managed updates for older platform versions that don't support enhanced health, or when enhanced health is disabled\.
+When the console enables managed updates for a new environment, the **Weekly update window** is set to a random day of the week at a random time\. **Update level** is set to **Minor and patch**, and **Instance replacement** is disabled\.
+You can disable or reconfigure managed updates before the final environment creation step\.

-Use the Elastic Beanstalk environment management console to enable managed platform updates\.
+For an existing environment, use the Elastic Beanstalk console anytime to configure managed platform updates\.

-**To enable managed platform updates**
+**To configure managed platform updates**

 1. Open the [Elastic Beanstalk console](https://console.aws.amazon.com/elasticbeanstalk)\.